 The nearest youth looked like he’d had an accident of some sort.
-There was enough eyeliner spread across his face he should have been crying tears made from emulsion.
+There was enough eyeliner spread across his face he should have been crying tears of emulsion.
 His girlfriend was easier to look at, at least she was until she opened her mouth.

 ‘I told you don’t bother.
-There’s nothing worth going out to except the ‘Wastes’.
-I only do it to see the human animal in its natural environment anyway.
-Otherwise I’d forget what I am.’
+There’s nothing worth going to see except the ‘Wastes’.
+I only go along with it to watch what the human animal is capable of, otherwise I’d forget what I am.’